-Decide on a budget.
+Determine a gift-giving budget.

-Regardless of how well your business performed this year, you should exercise caution when spending money on holiday gifts.
-A big, extravagant gift can send the wrong message, whereas as a cheap, generic gift will be forgotten by the next day, or perhaps end up in the trash can.
-When planning your budget, write down a list of the individuals and/or companies you want to give gifts to, along with some gift ideas.
+Regardless of how well your business performed this year, it would be best if you exercise caution when spending money on holiday gifts.
+A big, extravagant gift can send the wrong message, whereas a cheap, generic gift will be forgotten the next day or perhaps end up in the trash can.
+When planning your budget, write down a list of the individuals and companies you want to give gifts to, along with some gift ideas.

-Make it personal.
+Make gift-giving personal.

-It is worth noting that your employees might be perfectly happy with a small cash bonus or a paid day off instead of a physical gift.
-Lastly, avoid the pre-printed note card with a generic “thank you for choosing our company” message.
+It is worth noting that your employees might be thrilled with perks such as a small cash bonus or a paid day off instead of a physical gift.
+Lastly, avoid the pre-printed notecard with a generic “thank you for choosing our company” message.
 Instead, write it yourself, and include something that will resonate with the recipient.

 So, use common sense when selecting gifts and stay away from anything that is even remotely inappropriate.
-Also, don’t just assume that everyone on your shopping list celebrates the holidays.
+Also, do not just assume that everyone on your shopping list celebrates the holidays.
 Giving a gift to someone who has a different religion or belief might make them feel very uncomfortable.

-Don’t leave out any of your employees.
+Do not leave out any of your employees.

-If you are going to give holiday gifts to your employees, make sure you include every one of them.
-If you only reward certain team members, the others will surely find out and start talking about it.
-This can result in a negative morale at your company, which is not something you want during the fun and festive holiday season.
+If you will give holiday gifts to your employees, make sure you include every one of them.
+If you only reward certain team members, the others will find out and start talking about it.
+This can damage your company’s morale, which you do not want during the fun and festive holiday season.